Great technology case studies tell a story. They start with a problem and move swiftly to a satisfactory conclusion.

 If you want your marketing case studies to have the same impact, follow my guide:

-Keep it tight, relevant
+Keep case studies tight, relevant

 Use short paragraphs and crisp sentences.
 Pull out and highlight the best quotes.
 Add a key points box so readers can see at a glance if the material is relevant.